denoland/examples/with-planetscale/README.md

 deno run --allow-net --allow-env main.ts
 ```

-The `conn` object is now an open connection to our Planetscale database.
+The `conn` object is now an open connection to our PlanetScale database.

 ## Creating and populating our database table